-Unlike fan coils using induction motors where static pressure affects airflow, the FK4C is a constant airflow unit.
+Unlike fan coils using induction motors where static pressure affects airflow, these fan coils are constant airflow units.
 The blower delivers requested airflow regardless of static pressure.
-Consult FK4C Product Data for static pressure limits.
-The ICM2 is pre-programmed and contains airflow tables for all modes of operation.
+Consult fan coil Product Data for static pressure limits.
+The motor/ECM2 is pre-programmed and contains airflow tables for all modes of operation.
 Blower characteristics (requested airflow, torque, and speed) are known from laboratory testing.
 If any 2 characteristics are known, the third is defined.

 Requested airflow is known from Easy Select board configuration and thermostat signals.
 Torque is known because it is directly related to stator current which is measured by motor control.
 Speed is measured by counting back EMF pulses from stator windings.
 This information is entered into an expression which calculates torque from speed and airflow numbers.
 If calculation does not match stored blower characteristics, torque is adjusted until agreement is reached.
 This calculation and adjustment is performed every 0.8 sec while motor is in operation.
 There is no direct measure of static pressure, but unit does react to a change in static to maintain constant airflow.
 A change in pressure will result in a change in stator speed and torque.
-The motor will begin to adjust on the next sampling, caculate new desired speed and torque, and adjust as necessary.
+The motor will begin to adjust on the next sampling, calculate new desired speed and torque, and adjust as necessary.